jsherman212/iosdbg/README.md

 Unwind the stack.

 ### `break` (alias: `b`)
 Set a breakpoint.
-ASLR will be accounted for.
+Pass `--no-aslr` to keep ASLR from being added.

 ### `continue` (alias: `c`)
 Resume the debuggee's execution.